Crimson Peak: Plot

 In 1887 Buffalo, New York, American heiress Edith Cushing, daughter of wealthy businessman Carter Cushing, is visited by her mother's ghost who warns, "Beware of Crimson Peak."

 In 1901, Edith is now a budding author, and meets English baronet Sir Thomas Sharpe and his sister, Lucille.
 Thomas seeks investors for his invention, a digging machine to revive his family's clay mines, but Mr. Cushing rejects his proposal.
 Thomas and Edith become romantically attached, leading her father to hire a private detective who uncovers unsavory facts about the Sharpe siblings.
 Mr. Cushing bribes them to leave America, forcing Thomas to "break Edith's heart" by disparaging her and her novel.

 Thomas returns Edith's manuscript with a letter explaining his actions, and they reconcile.
 Mr. Cushing is brutally murdered, raising the suspicions of Edith's childhood friend, Dr. Alan McMichael.
 Thomas marries Edith — giving her a ring taken from Lucille — and they arrive at Allerdale Hall, the Sharpes' dilapidated Cumberland mansion, which is sinking into the red clay mine below.
-Lucille plies Edith with tea made from "firethorn berries", and Thomas persuades her to put her father's fortune toward his machine.
-He mentions that the estate is referred to as "Crimson Peak" due to the warm red clay seeping through the winter snow.
+Lucille plies Edith with tea made from "firethorn berries" and Thomas persuades her to put her father's fortune toward his machine.

-Edith experiences some sort of discomfort at night which makes her notice Thomas's absence at midnight.
-She eventually grows weak and begins coughing up blood, plagued by nightmares and visited by gruesome red ghosts around Allerdale.
-One of the spirits tricks her into opening a closet, where she discovers wax phonograph cylinders, before chasing her into the cellars, where she finds a locked trunk engraved with the name "Enola".
-Thomas takes Edith on a trip to the local post office, where she receives a letter addressed to E. Sharpe.
-Snowed in for the night, they finally make love, which Lucille is infuriated to learn.
+Edith begins to notice Thomas's absence from their shared bedroom during the night.
+She is plagued by nightmares and continually visited by gruesome red ghosts around Allerdale, one of which tricks her into opening a closet, where she discovers wax phonograph cylinders, before chasing her into the cellars, where she finds a locked trunk engraved with the name "Enola".
+Soon after this, Thomas tells Edith that the estate is referred to as "Crimson Peak" due to the warm clay from the mine leeching up from the ground and staining the winter snow, turning it bright red.
+Thomas takes Edith on a trip to the local post office for some fresh air after Edith demands to leave, where she receives a letter addressed to E. Sharpe.
+Snowed in for the night, they finally have sex, which Lucille is infuriated to learn.